holgerbrandl/kalasim/docs/userguide/docs/examples/bridge_game.md

 ## Conclusion

 In this example we have explored a simple generative model.
 By means of simulation we have worked out an optimal strategy to survive the bridge game.
 But be reminded, if you ever find an invite to a squid-like game on your doorstep in times of despair , trash it, smoke it or eat it.
-There are better - and more fun - ways to make money, such as optimizing real-world process with simulation and business intelligence.
+There are better - and more fun - ways to make money, such as optimizing real-world processes with simulation and business intelligence.

 For complete sources, also see the jupyter [notebook](https://nbviewer.org/github/holgerbrandl/kalasim/blob/master/docs/userguide/docs/examples/bridge_game.ipynb).
 Feel welcome to [get in touch](../index.md#support) for support, suggestions, and questions.